-Cloud system management is likely to become more challenging for cloud businesses in the upcoming months and years.
+Cloud application management is likely to become more challenging for cloud businesses in the upcoming months and years.
 Despite the various issues associated with cloud management, businesses – big or small, are adopting cloud-based systems at an enormous rate.
 Cloud applications have made life easier and given the real-time phenomenon that fosters enhanced collaboration and the work-from-anywhere model.
 Though end-user accessibility may be simple, monitoring cloud applications from an IT perspective is still complex.
 Below, we explain those complexities and what makes each of them a daunting task.

 Silo Management Anyone?